International Association for Safe and Ethical AI

-The International Association for Safe and Ethical AI (IASEAI) is a non-profit organization.
-The organization's stated mission is to address the risks and opportunities associated with advances in artificial intelligence (AI).
-IASEAI was founded to promote safety and ethics in AI development and deployment.
+The International Association for Safe and Ethical AI (IASEAI) is a non-profit organization whose stated mission is to address the risks and opportunities associated with advances in artificial intelligence (AI).
+The IASEAI was founded to promote safety and ethics in AI development and deployment.
 The organization focuses on shaping policy, supporting research, and encouraging a global community of experts and stakeholders.

 Activities

-IASEAI is involved in policy development, research and awards, education, and community-building.
+The IASEAI is involved in policy development, research and awards, education, and community-building.
 The organization develops policy analyses related to standards, regulation, international cooperation, and research funding, which are published as position papers.
-There is also support to research into both the technical and sociotechnical aspects of AI safety and ethics.
+It also supports research into the technical and sociotechnical aspects of AI safety and ethics.

 Inaugural conference

 The inaugural IASEAI conference, IASEAI '25, was held on February 6–7, 2025 in Paris, prior to the Paris AI Action Summit.
 The event brought together experts from academia, civil society, industry, and government to discuss developments in AI safety and ethics.
 The program featured over 40 talks, keynote addresses, and specialized tracks on global coordination, safety engineering, disinformation, interpretability, and AI alignment.